FlorentZani/TaskManagment/README.md

    - Navigate to the backend directory of your project where the `.csproj` file is located.

 2. **Configure the Connection String**:
-   - Open the `appsettings.json` file in your project.
+   - Open the `appsettings.json` file.
-   - Verify the `ConnectionStrings` section is correctly configured:
+   - Ensure the `ConnectionStrings` section is correctly set:
      ```json
      "ConnectionStrings": {
        "DefaultConnection": "Server=ComputerName\\SQLEXPRESS;Database=TaskManagmentDB;Trusted_Connection=True;"
      }
      ```
-   - Replace `ComputerName` with your computer's name or the server where SQL Server is running.
+   - Replace `ComputerName` with the name of your computer or the server where SQL Server is running.

-3. **Migrate and Update the Database Using Entity Framework Core**:
+3. **Create and Apply Migrations**:
-   - Ensure you are in the directory containing the `.csproj` file.
-   - Execute the following command to apply migrations to the `TaskManagmentDB` database:
+   - In the same directory as the `.csproj` file, execute the following command to create a new migration (if you haven't already):
      ```
+     dotnet ef migrations add InitialCreate
+     ```
+     Replace `InitialCreate` with a name that describes the migration.
+   - Apply the migrations to update the `TaskManagmentDB` database:
+     ```
      dotnet ef database update
      ```
-     This command will create or update the database schema based on your Entity Framework migrations.

 4. **Run the Backend Server**:
-   - Execute the following command to run the backend server:
+   - Execute the command below to start the server:
      ```
      dotnet run
      ```

-     This will start the server and host your backend application.
+After completing these steps, your backend server will be up and running.
+Both the frontend and backend servers must be operational for the complete functionality of your project.
+Enjoy developing your application!

 ## Setting Up the Frontend